-- four fibrous rings (right and left fibrous rings; rings of aorta and pulmonary trunk), that surround the orifices of the heart; - right and left fibrous trigones, formed by connections between the rings.
+- four fibrous rings, that surround the orifices of the heart; - right and left fibrous trigones, formed by connections between the rings.

 The fibrous skeleton of the heart separates the myocardium of the atria from the myocardium of the ventricles.
 The atria can contract separately from the ventricles.